 Students who successfully complete this minor will:

-- possess related knowledge, skill and abilities that are associated with success in the profession
+- Acquire related knowledge and skills that are associated with success in the profession.

-The minor consists of the following seven courses and has a three-credit computer literary pre-requisite, CAT102*.
+The minor consists of the following seven courses and has a three-credit computer literary pre-requisite, CS 180*.
 A grade of C or higher is required in all minor coursework.

 - IT 200 - Foundations of Information Technology*